jundalisay/superb/content/en/research/sarkar/farming/section-1/fruits.md

 Coconut is good for digestion and helps to alleviate constipation.
 It has other medicinal uses as well.

-Green coconut water (d́áb) is rich in potassium, so it has a sweet taste; but it should be taken only from the authentic source.
+Green coconut water (d́áb) is rich in potassium, so it has a sweet taste.
+But it should be taken only from the authentic source.
 - Vendors sometimes replace the coconut water with ordinary water through a syringe.

 **A particularly good variety of coconut is the Paraguaya coconut.**